florxgomez/personal-website/src/posts/epic-react-fundamentals.md

 # 🎨 Custom Components
 Just like in regular JS, when you want to reuse code, you write functions.
 If you want to share JSX, you can do that as well.
 In React, we call these **components**.

-React components are functions which accept an object called **props** and return something that is renderable (more React elements, string, null, etc.).
-They can be passed to the `createElement` API.
+React components are functions which accept an object called `props` and return something that is renderable (more React elements, string, null, etc.).

 ```jsx
 function Greeting(props) {